bsamek/evergreen-wiki/Commit-Queue.md

 * Every commit on the mainline branch is potentially releasable/deployable.

 # Workflow
+The following is what logically happens, though Evergreen will parallelize tests for speed.
 1. Changes are ready to be introduced to the repo.

 [[images/repo_tree.png]]